celisej567/Fake-CSM-Mapbase/README.md

 -Changes intensity because mapbase updates.

+-Fixed Angle problems.

+-You dont need to copy Pitch to Angles in light_env

 -Added light_env changes to csm.fgd.

 `ALSO NOW YOU SHOULD COPY PITCH PARAMETERS EXECLY HOW IT SHOULD BE (PITCH YAW ROLL)`